 The 1979 Sony Walkman cost $150; that's $530 in 2019 dollars - but what does that even mean?
 One way to see this is a 254% cumulative rate of inflation, but more meaningful is the ridiculousness of 10 songs in your pocket today.
 Few would pay anything for that - you get more value with any mobile phone.

 Depending on where you get your news, it may seem like everything is bad - that's not the story.
 We do make progress on things that we choose.
-These changes are visible when you zoom out over 40 years.
+The changes are more visible when you zoom out 40 years.

 Standard of living improvements outpace inflation.